schocco/mds-droid/README.md

-# Muni DIfficulty Scale - Android App
+# Muni Difficulty Scale - Android App

 Android app for capturing and uploading new trails to muni-scale.info